 Everyone knows how to mow, right?
 Just turn on the mower and cut the grass.
 It's simple enough, but there are a few things you can do to take your lawn to the next level.
 Here are some mowing tips that will help you keep a professional-looking and healthy lawn.

-For most grass types, you can keep your lawn cut around 2.5 to 3 inches during the summer.
+For most grass types, you can keep your lawn cut around 2.5 to 3.0 inches during the summer.
 Taller grass tends to have deeper roots and shades the soil, preventing weed growth and holding in moisture.
-On the last mowing, drop your cutting height down to around 2 inches to lower the likelihood of snow mold.
+On the last mowing of the season, drop your cutting height down to around 2 inches to lower the likelihood of snow mold.

-Dull mower blades will tear grass instead of cutting it.
-Torn grass looks white or brown at the top, is more susceptible to disease, and looks uneven.
-If you need more info about sharpening blades, read our post about buying new blades or sharpening old ones.
+Dull mower blades will tear grass instead of cutting it, causing discolored and frayed ends and an uneven lawn.
+Torn grass doesn't just look bad, it's also more susceptible to disease.
+If you need more details about sharpening blades, read our post about buying new blades or sharpening old ones.

-Unless you're trying to make spaghetti with your garden hose, always clear off your lawn before you start mowing.
-It's a good habit to get into even if you know the lawn is clear.
-Your mower blades will thank you.
+Unless you're trying to make spaghetti from your garden hose, always clear off your lawn before you start mowing.
+It's a good habit to get into even if you're 99.99% sure the lawn is clear.

 Have questions or need help with your mower?
-Call, visit, or submit an online contact form to your local Hutson store.
+Reach out to your local Hutson store.